dward2/BME547/Assignments/BMICalculatorAssignment.md

 ### Grading Criteria
 * Good use of `git` workflow
     + Meaningful commit messages and appropriate number of commits
-    + Use of feature branches when adding new functionality
+    + Use of feature branches, with meaningful names, when adding new functionality
-    + Using Pull Requests for merging feature branches into master branch
+    + Using Pull Requests on GitHub for merging feature branches into master branch
     + All branches and final code pushed to GitHub
     + Use of a git tag
 * Python Fundamentals